overture-stack/docs/website/workshop/03-Data-Preparation.md

 #### Recommended Data Size

 There are no strict size limits beyond Docker and Elasticsearch resource constraints.
-In fact we've scaled this resource to hundreds millions of records.
+In fact we've scaled this resource to hundreds of millions of records.
 However, for development and testing, a representative sample of approximately **500 records** works well.
 You can start small and load larger datasets once your configuration is working.

 ### Checkpoint